IBMDecisionOptimization/do-ws-pa/README.md

-This repository contains a sample application showing what can be done with the do-ws-js library to:
+This repository contains a sample application showing what can be done with the `do-ws-js` library to easily:
-* easily integrate IBM Planning Analytics (PA) and Watson Studio (WS) / Watson Machine Learning (WML)
+* integrate IBM Planning Analytics (PA) and Watson Studio (WS) / Watson Machine Learning (WML) / Cloud Pak for Data (CP4D)
 * prototype Line of Business application using Decision Optimization (DO) or Machine Learning (ML)

-It uses the shared npm package with goodies for DO for WS/WML and PA: https://www.npmjs.com/package/do-ws-js
+It uses the shared npm package with goodies for DO for WS/WML/CP4D and PA: https://www.npmjs.com/package/do-ws-js

 ## Table of contents